 Those willing to step out of their comfort zone and add extra excitement while rafting can test their skills on intermediate-rated class 4 rapids.
 Read about whitewater rafting rating and classifications.
 These rapids can be done by those who have never rafted before and those who have a long list of rivers completed.
 Below are several of the different experiences you can expect to encounter while Class 4 whitewater rafting.

 Before stepping foot in the raft prior to the rapids, make sure to take a look around your environment, and you might feel awe.
-Some River trips, like the class 4 Middle Fork American river canyon outside of Coloma, CA is 1.5 hours from any city, 1,000 feet deep in a remote canyon.
+Some river trips, like the class 4 Middle Fork American river canyon outside of Coloma, CA is 1.5 hours from any city, 1,000 feet deep in a remote canyon.
 Before other rivers, like the class 4 -4+ Merced River in Yosemite National Park, we drive past the biggest rapids this river has to offer, and maybe the biggest you have ever seen!
-Shaky hands while bucking your life jacket and glances at all the other people taking on this adventure are normal experiences.
+Shaky hands while buckling your life jacket and glances at all the other people taking on this adventure are normal experiences.

 It’s time to tackle the Class 4 Rapids